Getting a test for coronavirus

-The first and most widely available test is the viral detection test, which tells you whether you currently have coronavirus or not.
-This is a swab test in which two separate viral swabs, a nose swab and a throat swab, are taken.
+The PCR/swab test requires two separate viral swabs, a nose swab and a throat swab.
 Anyone who has coronavirus symptoms can ask for a test.
-You should only ask for this test if you have the symptoms now.
-If the test is to be successful you need to get it done in the first 5 days of having symptoms.
+If the test is to be successful you need to get it done in the first 8 days of having symptoms.
 Do not wait – you should ask for the test as soon as you have symptoms (opens in a new window).

 Where do I go for my test?